Local employee of shuttered big-box retailer joins effort to secure promised severance pay

 “Sun Capital has agreed to contribute $15.5 million to Shopko, which is more than enough to pay severance claims,” they wrote.
 “This money is being contributed under a Chapter 11 plan that provides for paying all administrative and priority claims.”

-In the letter, former Shopko workers specifically call for Sun Capital to “set up a fund to pay the severance that all Shopko employees impacted by the liquidation rightfully deserve.”
+But former Shopko workers, in their letter, say they’re not being treated fairly.
+They specifically call for Sun Capital to “set up a fund to pay the severance that all Shopko employees impacted by the liquidation rightfully deserve.”

 The demand for accountability has gained the support of U.S. Sen. Tammy Baldwin, D-Wis., who plans to meet with former Shopko leaders today in Green Bay.